YAnkir9/SweetShop_TDD/backend/tests/README.md

 ### ✅ Passing Tests (5/7)
 All core authentication functionality works perfectly:
+  - User verification logic enforced in login and dashboard.
+  - Unverified users are blocked from login and dashboard.
 1. User registration with secure password hashing
 2. JWT token generation and validation
 3. Input validation and error handling